 - We can have a slightly higher mode which will travel with appropriate internal reflections.

-- Since the basis of optical fiber communication is total internal reflection, all modes with incident angles that do not cause total internal reflection get absorbed by the cladding.
+- Since the basis of optical fiber communication is a total internal reflection, all modes with incident angles that do not cause total internal reflection get absorbed by the cladding.
 As a result, losses are created.

 - Lower order modes are moderately transverse or even completely straight and hence fare better comparatively.